Fox & Co keeps up with challenges of growing a business

 After graduating from Massey University Wellington, Phyo spent his first years doing animation and VFX at an Auckland agency, then at Weta Digital.
 He began freelancing, aiming to eventually start his own animation agency.

 In 2015 he started Fox & Co and today employs four staff in Wellington, one in New York and has a range of freelancers on hand for different projects.

 Warren is my go-to person.
 I trust him with all parts of my business, I can talk to him about anything that’s going on

 Learning to build a business through WellingtonNZ

-Three years after establishing Fox & Co, Phyo connected with the WellingtonNZ Business Growth and Innovation team and has been working alongside Business Growth manager Warren.
+Three years after establishing Fox & Co, Phyo connected with the WellingtonNZ Business Growth and Innovation team and has been working with Business Growth manager Warren for three years now.

 “Warren is my go-to person.
 Sometimes I don’t know what I need but I’ll tell Warren my problems and he’s able to talk to me about what the next steps should be.”